Glossary

 Atacama Cosmology Telescope (ACT)

-Ground-based telescope located at 5,190 meters elevation in the Chilean Andes that observes the CMB with high resolution, providing independent measurements to cross-check satellite data with different systematic errors.
+Ground-based telescope located at 5,190 metres elevation in Chile that observes the CMB with high resolution, providing independent measurements to cross-check satellite data with different systematic errors.

 Attractor

-In dynamical systems theory, a set of states toward which a system evolves over time regardless of initial conditions.
-Strange attractors characterize chaotic systems and have fractal geometric structure.
+In dynamical systems, a set of states toward which a system evolves over time regardless of starting conditions.
+Strange attractors characterize chaotic systems and have fractal geometric structure, as found in pulsar spin-down dynamics.

 Axis of Evil

-A colloquial term for the unexpected alignment of the CMB's quadrupole and octopole moments.
-Called "evil" because it challenges the cosmological principle and points toward specific cosmic structures.
+A colloquial term for the unexpected alignment of the CMB's quadrupole and octopole moments, pointing toward similar sky coordinates.
+Challenges the cosmological principle and currently lacks an explanation within the standard cosmological model.

 B